Oda of Canterbury: Archbishop of Canterbury

 Oda was a supporter of Dunstan's monastic reforms, and was a reforming agent in the church along with Cenwald the Bishop of Worcester and Ælfheah the Bishop of Winchester.
-He also built extensively, and re-roofed Canterbury Cathedral after raising the walls higher.
+He also built extensively, and re-roofed Canterbury Cathedral. after raising the walls higher.
 In 948, Oda took Saint Wilfrid's relics from Ripon.
 Frithegod's verse Life of Wilfrid has a preface that was written by Oda, in which the archbishop claimed that he rescued the relics from Ripon, which he described as "decayed" and "thorn-covered".
 He also acquired the relics of St Ouen, and Frithegod also wrote, at Oda's behest, a verse life of that saint, which has been lost.
-He was also an active in reorganizing the diocesan structure of his province, as the sees of Elmham and Lindsey were reformed during his archbishopric.
+He was also active in reorganizing the diocesan structure of his province, as the sees of Elmham and Lindsey were reformed during his archbishopric.

 The archbishop died on 2 June 958 and is regarded as a saint, with a feast day of 4 July.
 Other dates were also commemorated, including 2 June or 29 May.
 After his death, legendary tales ascribed miracles to him, including one where the Eucharist dripped with blood.
 Another was the miraculous repair of a sword.
 There is no contemporary evidence for veneration being made to Oda, with the first indication of cult coming in the hagiography written by Byrhtferth about Oswald, but no hagiography specifically about Oda was written until Eadmer wrote the Vita sancti Odonis sometime between 1093 and 1125.
 Oda was known by contemporaries as "The Good" and also became known as Severus "The Severe".